lilab-bcb/cumulus/docs/scCloud.rst

 	  - Specify a comma-separated list of outputted attributes.
 These attributes should be column names in the count_matrix.csv file
 	  - "Source,Platform,Donor"
 	  -
-	* - select_only_singlets
-	  - If we have demultiplexed data, turning on this option will make scCloud only include barcodes that are predicted as singlets
-	  - true
-	  - false
 	* - minimum_number_of_genes
 	  - Only keep barcodes with at least this number of expressed genes
 	  - 100